Dechrissen/subregular-learning/README.md

 5. [Adding new languages](#adding-new-languages)

 ### Prerequisite setup
-The workflow of this codebase was tested on UNIX-like systems using Conda, available through the Anaconda toolkit [here](https://www.anaconda.com/products/individual).
+The workflow of this codebase was tested on Linux systems using Conda, available through the Anaconda toolkit [here](https://www.anaconda.com/products/individual).
 Miniconda will also work.
 The entirety of the workflow should be carried out in a Conda environment (explained below).

 First, install Conda.
 Next, download this repository with the green 'Code' button or via `git`:

 ```cmd
 git clone https://github.com/Dechrissen/subregular-learning.git
 ```
-Create a new environment <environment_name> like below, and activate the environment.
-The environment can be closed later with `conda deactivate`.
+Create a new environment <environment_name> (call it `subreg`, for example) like below, and activate the environment.
+The environment can be closed when you're finished with `conda deactivate`.
 ```cmd
 conda create -n <environment_name>
 conda activate <environment_name>
 ```

-`cd` to the root of this project's directory, and install the dependencies:
+`cd` to the root of this project's directory, and install the dependencies in your Conda environment:

 ```cmd
 pip install -r requirements.txt
 ```

-Install `pynini` via `conda-forge` (only version 2.1.2 has been tested with this workflow).
+Finally, install `pynini` via `conda-forge` (only version 2.1.2 has been tested with this workflow) in your Conda environment:
 ```cmd
 conda install -c conda-forge pynini=2.1.2
 ```